Feature #671

 The idea was to get a stable version of the i686 before starting work on x64.
 Basing off a rapidly moving target is not a good idea and would double the effort.

-Updated by martin1802 about 3 years ago
+Updated by martin1802 almost 15 years ago

 Hi jams